ggould75/Chip-8-Emulator/README.md

 ### Progress

+**[24/06/22]**
+- Introduced Metal renderer and the ability to switch between CoreGraphics/Metal renderer

 **[30/12/21]**
 - Drawing buffers are copied and redrawn in a thread-safe queue.
 A semaphore is also used to ensure coordination between NSView drawing function and the number of actual buffers produced.
 This slightly improves drawing performance.